Woman bites pit bull to save her dog from violent attack - NewsBreak

 She said a couple of her teeth were ripped out when she bit the dog’s ear, but it created enough of a distraction that enabled a neighbor to pull the pit bull off of Love and her dog.

 “I just picked my dog up and ran to the car and my other neighbor was outside.
-She had heard me screaming and she helped me get the dog to the vet,” she said.Don’t click: Why your own number may be texting you
+She had heard me screaming and she helped me get the dog to the vet,” she said.Brian Laundrie’s parents seek to dismiss Petito family’s lawsuit

 The Trumbull County Sheriff’s Office said the owner of the pit bull, 42-year-old William Dempsey, is being held accountable for the attack.